microsoft/mu_feature_dfci/DfciPkg/Docs/Dfci_Feature.md

 that may be deployed using unsigned packets.
 Unsigned settings may only be deployed when no DFCI Owner has been enrolled in the system unless that DFCI owner has specifically allowed certain settings to be set by unsigned packets.
-See the [section on platform integRation](PlatformIntegration/PlatformIntegrationOverview.md) for more information.
+See the section on [Platform Integration](PlatformIntegration/PlatformIntegrationOverview.md) for more information.

 ## UEFI Implementation Details